LDMX-Software/ldmx-software.github.io/src/using/sim/sim-from-scoring-planes.md

 # Simulation from Scoring Plane Hits

-Available in ldmx-sw VERSION and later.
+Available in ldmx-sw v4.8.2 and later.

 ~~~admonish note title="Not Re-Sim"
 The `FromScoringPlane` generator is mainly focused on doing "two stage" simulation